chbrown13/class-ops/Basics/Setup2.md

 ```|{type:'terminal'}
 ```

-Docable also provides several types of terminals, including bash, zsh, and Read, Evaluate, Print, Loop (REPL) terminals for programming languages such as node, python, Ruby (irb), and Java (JShell).
+Docable also provides several types of terminals including bash and zsh as well as Evaluate, Print, Loop (REPL) terminals for other programming languages such as node, python, Ruby (irb), and Java (JShell).

+## Final Thoughts on Workshops

+* To receive credit for completing workshops, you will most likely have to submit screenshots or a pdf of the tutorial (Print > Save As PDF).
+Each workshop will have specific instructions on what to turn in.
+* The academic integrity policy applies to all workshops.
+Do not work together unless otherwise specified.
+* Remember, any workshop content (including this one) is eligible to be on the exam.

 ### [Bash Shells ⏭️](Shells.md)